.500 Bushwhacker: Design, specifications, and use

 The .500 Bushwhacker is designed to operate at comparable chamber pressures to the .500 S&W Magnum.
 Since the case is simply a lengthened version of the .500 S&W Magnum, the cylinder wall thickness remains the same on a firearm converted to the larger cartridge.
 Accordingly, the same pressure level can safely be maintained in firearms capable of accommodating the additional cartridge length.
-Firearms converted to the .500 Bushwhacker are also capable of firing .500 S&W Magnum, .500 S&W Special, and .500 JRH ammunition.
+Firearms chambered in the .500 Bushwhacker are also capable of firing .500 S&W Magnum, .500 S&W Special, and .500 JRH ammunition.
+Firearms chambered in the .500 Bushwhacker No. 2 variant of the round can also fire .500 Wyoming Express ammunition.

-To ensure manageable recoil in converted revolvers, all .500 Bushwhacker conversions produced by TII Armory include the installation of a rifle-style muzzle brake.
+To ensure manageable recoil in converted revolvers, all .500 Bushwhacker conversions produced by TII Armory include the installation of a large rifle-style muzzle brake.

-Since the .500 Bushwhacker is capable of firing equivalent weight bullets at nearly twice the velocity of other large bore handgun cartridges, such as the .480 Ruger and .500 Linebaugh, it is advisable that monometal bullets be used for dangerous game hunting, so as to guard against bullet failures.
-Commercial loadings of the .500 Bushwhacker outperform all rifle loadings of .45-70 Government, making the cartridge not only the most powerful revolver round but also very powerful by rifle standards.
+Since the .500 Bushwhacker is capable of firing equivalent weight bullets at nearly twice the velocity of other large bore handgun cartridges, such as the .480 Ruger and .500 Linebaugh, it is advisable that monolithic bullets be used for dangerous game hunting, so as to guard against bullet failures.

+Commercial loadings of the .500 Bushwhacker outperform all loadings of the .45-70 Government and the .458 Winchester Magnum, making the cartridge not only the most powerful revolver round but also very capable in the context of rifle cartridges.
+Given equivalent barrel lengths, it is quite similar in performance to the .500 Nitro Express and the .458 Lott, especially if +L loads of extended cartridge length are used.

+In popular culture

+The Finals, a first-person shooter released in 2023, added a .500 Bushwhacker revolver, the BFR Titan, to its in-game lineup in a September 2025 update.
+The weapon features a five-port muzzle brake like those installed on .500 Bushwhacker conversions by TII Armory, though it also includes a stylized rib and various finish options that are not reflective of real-world firearms.